ConnorJamesLow/icc-heroku/README.md

 **Before you begin**, make sure you have the most recent version of the repository code.
 Do a git pull, or clone the repository code.
 ### Local Install
 Though you don't need to install Mongo to run it in Heroku, you will want to have it for development purposes.
 If you haven't already, follow the
-[tutorial](https://docs.mongodb.com/manual/tutorial/) to install the community version of Mongo.
-For Windows, you may need to add the location of mongo.exe and mongod.exe to your environment variables.
+[tutorial](https://docs.mongodb.com/manual/tutorial/) (or [this one](https://www.tutorialspoint.com/mongodb/) for TutorialsPoint fans, if those exist) to install the community version of Mongo.
+For Windows, you may need to add the directory location of mongo.exe and mongod.exe to your [environment variables](https://dangphongvanthanh.wordpress.com/2017/06/12/add-mongos-bin-folder-to-the-path-environment-variable/).
 Run the `mongo` command to startup the server.

 ### Commands
 Mongo can be interacted with in a command terminal using JavaScript-like syntax.
 Some commands to know: